Equivariant Deep Dynamical Model for Motion Prediction: Equivariant Deep Dynamical Model

 \subsection{Inference Model}

-As the posterior distribution of this model $p_\theta(\mathcal{S}, Z\,|\,X)$ is intractable, stochastic variational methods \citep{hoffman2013stochastic,ranganath2013adaptive} are employed to learn the model parameters, in which the posterior of latents are approximated with a variational distribution $q_\phi(\mathcal{S},Z)$ by maximizing a lower bound on the likelihood of data, a.k.a.
+The posterior distribution of our proposed model $p_\theta(\mathcal{S}, Z\,|\,X)$ is intractable.
+Therefore, we employ stochastic variational methods \citep{hoffman2013stochastic,ranganath2013adaptive} to learn the parameters of our model, in which the posterior of latents are approximated with a variational distribution $q_\phi(\mathcal{S},Z)$, by maximizing a lower bound on the likelihood of data, a.k.a.
 ELBO:

-By maximizing this bound with respect to the parameters $\theta$, we learn a generative model that defines a distribution over data $p_\theta(X)$ and by maximizing it over the parameters $\phi$, we perform Bayesian inference.
+The ELBO bound includes the parameters $\theta$ and $\phi$ that are related to the generative distributions, which defines the distribution over data $p_\theta(X)$, and the variational distribution, respectively.
+We maximize this bound with respect to the parameters $\theta$ to learn the generative model and maximize it over the parameters $\phi$ to perform inference.

-Here, we assume a factorized variational distribution for the latents $\mathcal{S},Z$:
+We assume the following factorized variational distribution for the latents $\mathcal{S},Z$:

 where $q_\phi(z_{n,t}) = \text{Norm}(\mu_\phi^{n,t}, \sigma_\phi^{n,t})$ and the categorical distributions $q_\phi(s_{n,t})$ are approximated from the posteriors $p(s_{n,t}|\tilde{z}_{n,t})$ using the Bayes' rule, where $\tilde{z}_{n,t}\sim q_\phi(z_{n,t})$, to relieve the information loss from mean-field approximation: